-8.1 No significant concerns were raised during the internal review of the effectiveness of governance arrangements however, a number of areas for improvement were identified.
-These improvements, to further enhance the PCC's governance arrangements, are detailed in Appendix A together with any on-going areas for improvement continued from the action plan included in the 2019-20 annual governance statement.
+8.1 One significant concern was raised during the internal review of the effectiveness of governance arrangements and a number of areas for improvement were identified.
+These improvements, to further enhance the PCC's governance arrangements, are detailed in Appendix A together with any on-going areas for improvement continued from the action plan included in the 2020-21 annual governance statement.
 The actions to achieve these improvements will be monitored through the Force Organisational Reassurance Board and reported to the Joint Audit Committee.